Unthrottled/distributed-tracing/README.md

  - [RabbitMQ](https://www.rabbitmq.com/download.html), alternatively through a [Docker Image](https://hub.docker.com/_/rabbitmq/) running on port 5672
  - A whole lot of memory, 8gb or more.

-For a more smaller example please visit [https://github.com/cyclic-reference/simple-zipkin](https://github.com/cyclic-reference/simple-zipkin)
+For a more smaller, less memory intensive, example please visit [https://github.com/cyclic-reference/simple-zipkin](https://github.com/cyclic-reference/simple-zipkin)

 The following code base contains seven runnable web application servers.

+#### Zipkin

-The first is located in the "zipkin-server" directory.
+The first server is located in the "zipkin-server" directory.
-Which should come to no surprise, contains a Spring flavored Zipkin Stream Server.
+Which should come to no surprise, contains a Spring Zipkin Stream Server.
 Allowing other applications running Spring Cloud Sleuth Stream, to send its Span information to this server.
 Provided correct configurations and an available RabbitMQ server.
 The Zipkin server will run on a different port than the well known default port.
 In this repository, the server will be running on port 10006.

+#### Eureka

-The second server is located in the "eureka-server" directory.
+The second server resides in the "eureka-server" directory.
 This is, well a Eureka server.
-Which is [Netflix OSS](https://netflix.github.io/) (Open Source Software) Service Discovery.
+Which is a [Netflix OSS](https://netflix.github.io/) (Open Source Software) Service Discovery server.
-In short Service Discovery allows services to register themselves to be, well discovered.
+In short Service Discovery allows services to register themselves to Eureka to be... well discovered.
 Let's say that we have two instances of Alpha Service deployed on separate boxes.
 Both of the services can register themselves on a Eureka cluster.
 So when a client comes along and wants to use an instance of Alpha Service, then all it has to do is go to the Eureka cluster.
+Eurka will provide the client with an Alpha Service, provided at least one or more Alpha service is registered.
 Allowing Alpha Services to come and go as they please, without having the clients having to know about it.
 In this repository, the server will be running on port 10001.

+#### Alpha Client

-Next, is the web server located in the "alpha-client" directory.
+Next, is a web server located in the "alpha-client" directory.
 This is Spring Boot application.
 It should probably be obvious that this will be consuming a Alpha Service (which will be discussed next).
 The application exposes a HTTP GET REST api on port 10010.